-Experts See AI Training Ramping Up As Machines Transform Workplace
+Surge Predicted in Artificial-Intelligence Training

 This report, part three of a five-part series on the future of the internet, is based on a canvassing conducted from July 1 to Aug.
 12, 2016.

-It found that seven-in-ten of the experts in the non-random sampling said they expect major changes in education and jobs-training programs between now and 2026.
+It found that 7 in 10 of the experts in the non-random sampling said they expect major changes in education and jobs-training programs between now and 2026.

 But some feared that education will not meet new challenges.
 And others argued that even if it does, businesses will implement algorithm-driven solutions to replace people in many millions of jobs, economic divides will widen, and capitalism will undermine itself.